Shadyman/fluffos/docs/concepts/general/objects.md

 called "interactive" but still an object in most every respect).
-Each object (except possibly virtual objects) in the mud is associated with some file written in LPC (in the mud's directory structure) that describes how the object is to interact with the gamedriver and the rest of the objects in the mud.
+Each object (except possibly virtual objects) in the mud is associated with some file written in LPC (in the mud's directory structure) that describes how the object is to interact with the game driver and the rest of the objects in the mud.